PrefectHQ/prefect/docs/concepts/flows.md

 ### Return multiple states or futures

-If a flow returns a mix of futures and states, the final state is determined by resolving all futures to states then determining if any of the states are not `COMPLETED`.
+If a flow returns a mix of futures and states, the final state is determined by resolving all futures to states, then determining if any of the states are not `COMPLETED`.

 ```python hl_lines="20"
 from prefect import task, flow